Character and Citizenship Education

 Character Education

-Values in Action (VIA) Programme is designed to be differentiated with the Sec 1 students doing activities related to school community; Sec 2, appreciating the elderly; Sec 3, serving needy families; Sec 4/5, role-modeling service in the community (student-initiated).
-Some of the ongoing partners the school works with include SWCDC, Bukit Batok Home for the Aged, REACH Youth Powerhouse, South View Primary School, Dover Hospice, Bishan Home for the Intellectually Disabled, ACRES and World Vision.
+Values in Action (VIA) Programme is designed to be differentiated with the Sec 1 students doing activities related to school/external environment; Sec 2, appreciating the elderly; Sec 3, serving needy families; Sec 4/5, role-modeling service in the community (student-initiated).
+Some of the partners the school has worked with include SWCDC, Bukit Batok Home for the Aged, REACH Youth Powerhouse etc.

-To develop self-discipline, CCE committee works closely with the Student Management committee to identify and develop key SEL competencies in our pupils.
-The Pupil-Teacher Relational Time (PTRT) is one of the strategies the school has adopted to prevent misbehaviour.
-The PTRT is a structured programme where both the pupils and their Form teachers could meet on a one-on-one basis to talk and discuss issues.
+To strengthen positive relationships and self-discipline, CCE committee works closely with the Student Development Team and Student Management committee.
+The Pupil-Teacher Relational Time (PTRT) is one of the strategies the school has adopted to strengthen positive teacher-student relationships.
+It is a structured programme where both the pupils and their Form teachers could meet on a one-on-one basis to talk and discuss issues.
 Through the conversations, teachers will be able to better understand their pupils and their challenges and hence, providing timely intervention.
-Concurrent with the PTRT, the school has a school-wide Values Talk session every Monday morning that is aligned to the school’s core values and “Value of the Month”.
+Concurrent with the PTRT, the school has structured Form Teacher Time (FTT) where Form Teachers spend quality time with the class to enhance their learning, check-in on their well-being, foster bonding etc.

 Citizenship Education